 Practical Classroom Applications of Froebelian Principles

 Froebel's historical importance differs from applying his ideas now.
 How can early years settings use Froebel in the UK?
-Read on for practical strategies reflecting Froebel's (1826) principles.
+Read on for practical strategies that reflect Froebelian principles while still working within the EYFS, safeguarding duties and local curriculum expectations.

 Provide blocks and loose parts in abundance.
 Froebel's Gifts have direct parallels in unit blocks and open-ended materials.
 Children building with blocks are developing spatial reasoning, problem-solving, and creativity.
 Loose parts, natural materials, and objects of different textures, weights, and shapes invite open-ended exploration and construction.
 Rather than prescribing what children should make, provide the materials and space, then observe and document what children create.